Amyotrophic Lateral Sclerosis (ALS)

 In 1995, the FDA approved riluzole (Rilutek) the first and only drug for the treatment of ALS.
-Clinical trails of riluzole showed that the drug had a modest effect (2-3 months) on slowing the progression of ALS.
-Researchers continue to conduct clinical trails of potential new treatments for ALS.
-People with ALS (PALS) may want to discuss with their physician the option of participating in a clinical trial.
+Clinical trials of riluzole showed that the drug had a modest effect (2–3 months) on slowing the progression of ALS.
+Researchers continue to conduct clinical trials of potential new treatments for ALS.
+People with ALS (PALS) may want to discuss with their physicians the option of participating in a clinical trial.

 Living with ALS